 Skip to content

-WAF features
+CDN WAF features

 Last updated on

-To use a STACKIT WAF it is necessary to have a STACKIT Content Delivery Network (CDN) in place as a base.
+To use a CDN WAF it is necessary to have a STACKIT Content Delivery Network (CDN) in place as a base.
 It is tightly bundled with a CDN as it also works on the edge.
 Therefore, it is highly recommended to make use of STACKIT CDN features.

 • PREMIUM: Unlocks additional premium-only rules and the ability to create custom rules (custom rules are planned for future release).